Google Translate Button

 • Attending to missions and missionaries

-• Attending to the various groups of the church.
+• Attending to various church groups

 • Informing the elders and deacons of various physical needs within the church